 With 31,000 undergrads and 13,000 postgrads, the school offers 337 degree programs.
 It was ranked by US News & World Report as the #1 public university in the United States in 2017-2018.
-It was also ranked 15th in the world for academics by the The Times Higher Education World University Rankings.
+The Times Higher Education World University Rankings ranked it 15th in the world for academics.

 In terms of distinctions among faculty, students, and alumni, they are legion and include 24 Nobel laureates, 3 Fields Medalists, and 5 Turing Award winners to list a few.
 The accounting of distinguished graduates and their accomplishments, contributions, and awards is simply too great to list.

 Equal to UCLA’s academic prowess is it’s storied athletic program.
 According to Wikipedia:

 The Bruins have won 126 national championships, including 114 NCAA team championships, more than any other university except Stanford.
 UCLA student-athletes, coaches and staff won 251 Olympic medals: 126 gold, 65 silver and 60 bronze.
 UCLA student-athletes competed in every Olympics since 1920 with one exception (1924), and won a gold medal in every Olympics that the United States participated in since 1932.

 Finally, UCLA cultivates a robust commitment to sustainability.
 Each year, the school’s student-led Sustainability Action Research—part of their Institute of the Environment & Sustainability (IoES)—pairs students with a campus stakeholder to “research, rethink, investigate, and tackle UCLA’s greatest sustainability issues.”